dartharnold/EDTS/doc/close_to.md

 ## Examples ##
 After the [First Run Setup](firstrun.md) is complete, the script can be run:

-`python close_to.py Sol`
+`python close_to.py Sol -m 25`

-This finds the closest 10 systems to Sol:
+This finds the closest 10 systems to Sol within a max distance of 25LY:

 ```
 #!text